This page provides information on the V-Ray BRDFToonMtl node.

 Scatter Coeff – The amount of scattering inside the object.
-A value of 1.0 means rays will be scattered in all directions; 0.0 means a ray cannot change its direction inside the sub-surface volume.
+A value of 1.0 means rays are scattered in all directions; 0.0 means a ray cannot change its direction inside the sub-surface volume.

-Maximum Thickness – Limits the rays that will be traced below the surface.
+Maximum Thickness – Limits the rays that are traced below the surface.
 This is useful if you do not want or don't need to trace the whole sub-surface volume.

-Double-sided – When enabled, V-Ray will flip the normals for back-facing surfaces with this material assigned.
-Otherwise, the lighting on the "outer" side of the material will be computed always.
+Double-sided – When enabled, V-Ray flips the normals for back-facing surfaces with this material assigned.
+Otherwise, the lighting on the "outer" side of the material is computed always.
 You can use this to achieve a fake translucent effect for thin objects like paper.

-Reflect On Back Side – When disabled, V-Ray will calculate reflections for the front side of objects only.
-Checking it will make V-Ray calculate the reflections for the back sides of objects too.
+Reflect On Back Side – When disabled, V-Ray calculates reflections for the front side of objects only.
+Checking it makes V-Ray calculate the reflections for the back sides of objects too.

-Use Irradiance map – When enabled, the irradiance map will be used to approximate diffuse indirect illumination for the material.
-If disabled, Brute Force GI will be used in which case the quality of the Brute force GI is determined by the Subdivs parameter of the Irradiance Map.
+Use Irradiance map – When enabled, the irradiance map is used to approximate diffuse indirect illumination for the material.
+If disabled, Brute Force GI is used in which case the quality of the Brute force GI is determined by the Subdivs parameter of the Irradiance Map.
 This can be used for objects in the scene which have small details that are not approximated very well by the irradiance map.